Infant returned after injuries caused by vitamin D deficiency

 Following receipt of the three experts’ reports and an experts’ meeting, it became clear that there was conflicting medical evidence and complex, medical issues including vitamin D deficiency, mechanism and presentation of metaphyseal fractures.
 We instructed Alison Grief QC who is known for her expertise is complex medical care cases.
 The father was also represented by leading counsel.

 A fact-finding hearing was listed to address the contested medical issues.
 At the hearing, leading counsel for the mother was able to obtain significant concessions from both the paediatrician and the radiologist in relation to the mechanism and presentation of metaphyseal fractures.
 These concessions meant that the explanation the mother provided was considered a feasible mechanism for the metaphyseal fracture.

 After four days of evidence, the parents were able to collect their son T from the paternal aunt and take him home, following Recorder Coleman indicating that he would not be making any findings against them and that T was injured in the manner the parents described.

-For advice on the law relating to families and children, particularly cases involving Social Services, contact Amanda Dench at email@example.com or one of her colleagues in the family team at Miles & Partners on 020 7426 0400.
+For advice on the law relating to families and children, particularly cases involving care proceedings, contact Amanda Dench at email@example.com or one of her colleagues in the family team at Miles & Partners on 020 7426 0400.